Grasses In Classes

 About Grasses in Classes

 CBA’s Grasses in Classes is a hands-on, environmental education program that gives students a direct role the restoration of Choctawhatchee Bay.
 In partnership with AmeriCorps and with partial funding from the USFWS Coastal Program, Boeing Corporation and National Fish & Wildlife Foundation, CBA provides teachers in Okaloosa and Walton Counties the equipment and materials required to grow shoreline grasses at their schools.

 Grasses In Classes students tend salt marsh nurseries throughout the school year, and receive monthly education on local estuarine topics that meet Florida's state science standards from CBA and CBA partners (e.g. AmeriCorps members).
 Periodically, the schoolchildren split the grasses to increase the nursery stock.
 At the end of the school year, Grasses in Classes culminates with students planting their shoreline grasses at one of our salt marsh restoration sites along Choctawhatchee Bay as part of our living shoreline initiative.
 The program instills a love of local habitat, restores shoreline and inspires the next generation of watershed stewards.

-For the 5 year history of CBA implementing the Grasses In Classes Program in Okaloosa and Walton County schools,
+For the 5-year history of CBA implementing the full Grasses In Classes Program in Okaloosa and Walton County schools,